-I’m not going to beat around the bush.
-July has been an emotionally tumultuous month here on the Hudson.
+And thank goodness for that because July has been an emotionally tumultuous month here on the Hudson!
 For example, I took my son (my youngest) to college orientation for incoming freshmen, and it hit me that he really will be going away in less than a month and that I will have an empty nest for real.
-Not just practice, like when he lives seven minutes away at his dad’s house, but for real.
-I’ve also been grieving the decline of a close friend’s mental health and how it affects our relationship.
-Witnessing my friend’s behavior this summer has been like watching a train wreck in slow motion.
-It’s painful to stand by and feel there’s nothing more I can do to help.
+Not just practice, like when he’s seven minutes away at his dad’s house, but for real.
+I’ve also been witnessing the decline of a close friend’s mental health and feeling there’s nothing I can do to help.
 My dad’s physical health is suffering, and another friend is dealing with an alarmingly heavy load that life has served up.
-Then there are national and world events and how they are spun by the media – although I have to say that not having TV mitigates the effects of that.

-But there are times when our energy and resilience are low – perhaps from exhaustion or overwhelm (which can happen when we’re not using our tools for daily maintenance) – and encountering a great loss or challenge leaves us feeling needy, vulnerable, and incomplete.
+But there are times when our energy and resilience are low – perhaps from exhaustion or overwhelm (which can happen when we’re not using our daily maintenance tools) – and encountering a great loss or challenge leaves us feeling needy, vulnerable, and incomplete.
 We might not even have the strength to open our toolbox and might forget we have a toolbox in the first place.

 That’s when a kind and caring communication from someone who truly loves us can make a difference and give us that burst of strength and positivity that makes a difference.
-So surrounding ourselves with people who are naturally kind, loving, and supportive is another self-care tool to include in our spiritual toolbox.
+So surrounding ourselves with people who are naturally kind, loving, and supportive is a great tool to have in our collection.
 And it’s important to maintain our toolbox by discarding what doesn’t work for us.
-This includes letting go of people who have a negative effect on our well-being.
-Because life is too short to have to sort through our toolbox to locate effective tools amidst a pile of tools that are broken or never worked for us in the first place, even if others swear by them.
+Life is too short to waste time sifting through our toolbox to locate useful tools in a pile that includes tools that are broken or never worked for us in the first place, even if others swear by them.

-Recently, I was feeling very sad and lonely.
+The other night, I felt very sad and lonely.
 It was an uncomfortable feeling that I realized I probably should sit with even though I wanted to flee from it.
 I sensed that if I ran from it, it would lodge in my body, whereas if I sat with a witnessing presence, it might dissolve or transform.
 But the idea of sitting and “being with” the uncomfortable sensations felt daunting.
-I felt like an addict who wanted a fix.
-A distraction to whisk me away from the acute discomfort I was experiencing.
+I wanted a distraction to whisk me away from the acute discomfort I was experiencing.

-It was a clear indicator that I had some work to do and that there was tremendous potential for healing and growth!
-Opportunity disguised as pain.
+It was a clear indicator that life was offering me a tremendous opportunity for healing and growth…disguised as pain.

 And then the image of a water lily came to mind.

 I’ve been drawn to water lilies even more than usual lately and have spent hours photographing them on the river.
-There is something about their energy and form that speaks to me.
-So when a water lily appeared in my mind during a moment of acute anguish (aggravated by being overtired), it inspired me with a simple movement that helped me to inhabit my fullness again and expand out of a place that felt tattered and diminished.
-I call it “water lily pose,” and I made my first-ever guided meditation video to share it with you.
+There’s something about their energy and form that speaks to me.
+So when a water lily appeared in my mind during a moment of acute anguish (aggravated by being overtired), it inspired me with a simple movement that helped me to inhabit my fullness again and expand beyond feeling tattered and diminished.
+I call it “water lily pose,” and I made my first-ever guided meditation video to share with you.
 It’s simple and brief, and it’s the newest addition to my spiritual toolbox that can be useful when you are feeling disempowered in the face of personal or world events and long to return to your whole, sparkling self.
 Water lily medicine.